jatschudy/jatschudy.github.io/_posts/Domain Management/Hyper-V/2023-06-21-failover-clustering.md

 *You are now in diskpart.
 The following commands will be repeated for each drive you need to format.  '#' will stand in for the disk number as this may vary.
 Be careful not to format the wrong disk.*
 1. list disk
 2. Select Disk #
+3. online disk
-3. attributes disk clear readonly
+4. attributes disk clear readonly
-4. clean
+5. clean
-5. create partition primary
+6. create partition primary
-6. format fs=ntfs
+7. format fs=ntfs

 *Label the drive with these commands. '#' represents the correct letter.*
 1. Exit